 Further, we contend the infrastructure is in place to quickly issue professional credentials to individuals meeting specific eligibility requirements and pass appropriate examinations to treat problem gamblers.
 For example, The Adult Drug Court could be one program the City of Richmond uses to enhance gambling addiction services.
 Initial research is demonstrating a link between problem gambling and other risk factors that drive other problem behaviors such as substance abuse, delinquency, teen pregnancy, school drop-out, and violence.
-While the link is not yet definitive, employing these same protective factors would reduce the risk factors for substance abuse would also impact other problem behaviors.
+While the link is not yet definitive, employing these same protective factors would reduce the risk for problem gambling.
+Structuring prevention strategies and programs to reduce certain risk factors for substance abuse would also impact other problem behaviors.
 Thus, a comprehensive program to address the total mental health picture may be the future of problem gambling addiction services.